 Figure 2: Bullets button in the Home tab

 - This brings up the Bullets drop-down gallery, as shown in Figure 3.
-The highlighted bullet style is the current bullet style applied to your selected text.
+The bullet style surrounded by grey highlight is the current bullet style applied to your selected text.

 Figure 3: Bullets drop-down gallery